At a glance

 Security expectations from restaurants and partners were high.
 Orders appearing in point-of-sale systems needed to be correctly paid and protected against tampering.
 At the same time, features such as loyalty programs meant the platform handled personal customer data.

-Before adopting Aikido's AI pentesting, Smartendr relied on best practices, manual reviews, and ad hoc security checks.
-While these approaches provided coverage, they did not offer a complete or current view of how the platform could be attacked.
+Before adopting Aikido's AI pentesting, Smartendr already followed security best practices.
+The team relied on a combination of preventive controls, manual reviews, and periodic checks.
+While this provided baseline coverage, it did not offer a complete or current picture of how the platform could be attacked in practice.

 “The biggest issue was fragmentation,” says Robin.
 “There was no single view of our security posture, which makes it easy to miss edge cases, especially around APIs and integrations.”